Ocean Conservancy: International Coastal Cleanup (1986–present)

-One of the organizations concerns involves setting up ocean cleanups where volunteers can gather to remove trash from their local oceans.
+One of the organization's concerns involves setting up ocean cleanups where volunteers can gather to remove trash from their local oceans.
 The main event of the organization is the International Coastal Cleanup, a day where over 150 countries gather to clean up beaches and oceans.
 The movement was created by Linda Maraniss and Kathy O'Hara in 1986 when they organized the Ocean Conservancy's first local cleanup event.

 Since this first cleanup, more than 17 million volunteers have helped to pick up over 300 million pounds of trash from the ocean.
 Scientists have confirmed that about 8 million metric tons of plastic are added to oceans yearly, prompting the International Coastal Cleanup to take place and expand yearly.
 To easily track the trash being picked up, the organization launched an app called Clean Swell in 2015.
 A user can log and photograph the trash they pick up, and the information is then sent to Ocean Conservancy's global trash database.
 The data contained in this database is available at no cost, for example to study the quantities of plastic waste in different countries.
 With eight million metric tons of plastic entering the oceans each year, a new goal was launched dedicated to stopping the flow of all new plastic into the ocean by 2030.